 Oslo is a beautiful tourist destination primarily due to the untouched greenery of Norway.
 The city sits around the Oslofjord and is a short distance from lush forests, mountains, all with breathtaking views.
-The capital of Norway is the most populous and one of the most well connected of all its cities.
+The capital of Norway is the most populous and one of the most well-connected cities in the country.

 Oslo is exceptionally beautiful in summer; the city is great for strolling, and the city’s many attractions are within walking distance.
 However, during the months of December, January and February, temperatures plummet as low as -26°C (79°F) so you'll probably want to use their robust public transportation.

-If you’re visiting Oslo in the warm months, getting around by bike is the best option.
+While visiting Oslo in the warm months, getting around by bike is the best option.
 There are many bike rental options available in and around the city.
-Oslo has over 250 bike stations to pick up and drop off your cycles so plan your own itinerary using the Oslo City Bike’s app and enjoy!
-You can also use Oslo's bike-sharing service all you need to do is open Oslo City Bike's app to locate a bike, tap "unlock" when you're close to a station and borrow your designated bike.
+Oslo has over 250 bike stations to pick up and drop off cycles so plan your own itinerary using the Oslo City Bike’s app and enjoy, or use Oslo's bike-sharing service, all you need to do is open Oslo City Bike's app to locate a bike, tap "unlock" when you're close to a station and borrow the designated bike.
 You'll be able to enjoy unlimited rides for up to 45 minutes at a time on any day between 6 a.m. and midnight.

 Public transport in Oslo is coordinated by Ruter AS and the Oslo Metro (a.k.a.
 T-bane) is no exception.
 Travel around the city using T-bane’s 5 metro lines which spread far into the suburbs.
 Look around, you’ll see stations with white circular ‘T’ signs.
 Use the Ruter's journey planner or consult the T-bane route map to plan the trip yourself.
 Most stations have separate entrances depending on which direction you want to ride so make sure to get on the appropriate platform.